 Marla encourages the use of a timer so that you don’t get caught up.
 When the timer rings, you’re done!
 Move on to the next task at hand, one of which might even be some special time for you!
 Read a book, take a brief cat nap, catch up on your emails.
 Relax for a few minutes.
 You deserve it!

 The FlyLady is popular because her no-pressure approach to organizing, cleaning and decluttering is so simple.
 Simple, and fun!
 “Baby steps”, that’s all it takes.

-Another five minute technique: theBathroom Swish and Swipe Paula Cox of Greece NY has been a FlyLady fan for years.
+Another five minute technique: theBathroom Swish and Swipe My friend, Paula, has been a FlyLady fan for years.
 “I love it all, especially when I keep on track.
 I always do the bathroom swish and swipe.
 Keeps the grunge and yuck at bay.”

-When asked about her many years as a FlyLady enthusiast, Kristen Ewing Spuck of Rochester NY says “The things that I have stuck with the most over the years are the shiny sink, the bathroom wipe down, and the 5 minute declutter.
+One of my other FlyLady enthusiast friends, Kristen, says “The things that I have stuck with the most over the years are the shiny sink, the bathroom wipe down, and the 5 minute declutter.
 These are things I still do almost daily.”

 As a high school principal, Kristen leads a very busy life.
 “The 5-minute declutter and using sticky notes have definitely helped me at work, too.
 I open my mail at the garbage can both at home and at work, and have a designated place for bills, keys, etc. It is amazing how these little things have made such a big difference.”